kjgarza/snowyowl/README.md

 This will:
 - Scan all repositories in `~/aves`
 - Process repositories with `TASKS.md` files
+- Create git worktrees in `~/aves/worktrees/` for isolated work
-- Create feature branches named `snowyowl-ai-<timestamp>`
+- Create feature branches named `snowyowl-ai-<task>-<timestamp>`
+- Implement tasks using AI in the worktrees
 - Commit changes per task
-- Create pull requests
+- Clean up worktrees after completion
+- Keep branches locally (no push/PR by default)

 ### Advanced Usage